 - There is an increased risk of osteoporosis-related fractures related to antidepressant drug use.
-(2) Do you know anyone with osteoporosis in Chicago who uses antidepressant drugs?
+(2) Do you know anyone with osteoporosis in West Palm Beach who uses antidepressant drugs?
 Likely.

 - Men are twice as likely to die after a hip fracture.
 Osteoporosis is an important and often overlooked problem in men.
-Chicago men are at-risk as well for osteoporosis.
+West Palm Beach men are at-risk as well for osteoporosis.

 - Osteoporosis risk assessment in men before 65 years of age is recommended.